kernelci/kernelci-docker/README.md

 ./start.sh
 ```

-The web ui is then available on port 8080.
+The web ui is then available on port 8080 and the api on port 8081.

 ![Home](./images/kernelci-home.png)